A Subjective Note from the Author

 Some hikers prefer a polypropylene liner sock and a thick wool sock in all their boots.
 This has been a traditional approach to avoiding blisters.
 Other hikers prefer a snug-fitting boot with a thin wool sock.
 Once you start wearing your boots, try a few socks to find out which one works the best for you.
 Models that initially fit well with a thin sock may require a thicker sock for the same fit after you put some miles on them.
 We highly recommend trying out some hiking-specific socks inside your hikers.
 This hiking boots review was completed almost entirely in socks consisting of merino wool/nylon/elastane materials for improved breathability, wicking capabilities, and temperature regulation.
 For full descriptions and comparisons of top-rated socks to pair with your boots, check out our complete review of Men's Hiking Socks.

 One of the more advanced fine tuning tips applies to lacing.
 Many products now use eyelets that provide a positive lock on the lace.
-The Quest 4D II and Bora2 locking middle eyelets let you lace the lower boot tight, and the ankle collar loosely, or just the opposite.
-Some hikers employ a the easy Heel Lock tying technique to snug up the heel cup, reducing slippage in the heel.
-The Targhee II and Mountain Trainer have a special eyelet that also tightens the heel cup.
+The Quest 4D 2 has locking middle eyelets let you lace the lower boot tight, and the ankle collar loosely, or just the opposite.
+Some hikers employ a Heel Lock tying technique to snug up the heel cup, reducing slippage in the heel.
+The Targhee II has a special eyelet that also tightens the heel cup.
 For models that do not have locking eyelets, you can achieve the same results by using multiple laces.
 You can also tie a friction-based Surgeon's Knot (just double or triple the basic overhand loop you likely use when tying your shoes normally) after snugging up the lower foot, which will isolate the lower part of the lacing system from the top.
 This allows you to then lace through the middle and upper eyelets and cinch up the ankle collar tightly without squeezing your lower foot tightly.
 You may need longer laces, or two pairs of shorter ones to accomplish these tricks.
 Have fun experimenting, your feet will love you for it!